Is It a Stretch to Think You Can Add Length to Your Penis?

 Anyone who spends enough time engaged with any form of media—social, digital, print, television, movies—is presented with images of perfect bodies, perfect teeth and perfect faces.
 People's obsession with unachievable, unrealistic physical perfection even extends to areas that remain covered.

-With all the hullabaloo the media makes regarding women and girls pursuing unrealistic physical standards—standards those same media highlight—the king of wanting to change your body may still be men wishing they had a bigger member.
+With all the hullabaloo the media makes regarding women and girls pursuing unrealistic physical standards—standards those same media highlight—the king of wanting to change your body may still be men wishing they could stretch their penis to give it more length.

 If you're really worried about size, there might be some room for improvement: Penis stretching is actually a thing.
 But does it work?
-If you want to give it a shot, you should consider how to safely stretch your penis without injury, what kind of results you can expect and, most importantly, whether it's really necessary.
+If you want to give it a shot, you should consider how to safely stretch your penis without injury, what kind of results you can expect and, most importantly, whether it's really necessary to add that length.

 First, it's important to make one thing clear: You're probably okay the way you are.